mr-manuel/venus-os_dbus-enphase-envoy/README.md

 * **Events**: Latest 10 events from the Enphase Envoy-S

-If you also want to have the grid meter from the Enphase Envoy-S in Venus OS, then install the [mr-manuel/venus-os_dbus-mqtt-grid](https://github.com/mr-manuel/venus-os_dbus-mqtt-grid) and insert the same MQTT broker and topic in the `config.ini`.
-Shoudn't you already have a MQTT broker, than you can enable the Venus OS integrated MQTT broker `Venus OS GUI -> Menu -> Services -> MQTT on LAN (SSL) and if desired MQTT on LAN (Plaintext)`.
+If you also want to use the Enphase Envoy-S as grid meter in Venus OS, then install the [mr-manuel/venus-os_dbus-mqtt-grid](https://github.com/mr-manuel/venus-os_dbus-mqtt-grid) package and insert the same MQTT broker and topic_meters in the `dbus-mqtt-grid/config.ini` as in `dbus-enphase-envoy/config.ini`.
+Don't forget to enable MQTT in the `dbus-enphase-envoy/config.ini`.

+Shoudn't you already have a MQTT broker, than you can enable the Venus OS integrated MQTT broker under Venus OS GUI -> Menu -> Services -> MQTT on LAN (SSL) and if desired MQTT on LAN (Plaintext).
 In the `config.ini` insert the IP address of the Venus OS device or `127.0.0.1`.

 ### Config